 Take the time to send a follow-up email.
 Send it is as soon as you can after the fair is finished.
 It’s a way to make another good impression on the people you meet.
 Tailor this example of a follow-up letter to send after a job fair to match your circumstances.

 How to Prepare for a Job Fair

 Attending an event with lots of people you don’t know can be challenging, especially if you’re not the most outgoing person in the room.
-But it’s essential to move your career along the path you want.
-But don’t worry, with a little preparation and practice, you’ll be able to introduce yourself in a professional – and close to stress-free – manner.
+But it’s essential to moving forward in your career.
+Don’t worry, with a little preparation and practice, you’ll be able to introduce yourself in a professional and nearly stress-free manner.

 Remember, the people you meet with are interested in finding new talent.
 They might be your future employer.
 They’ll do their best to make you feel comfortable.
 Take some time to prepare, and you’ll be able to present your credentials effectively to everyone you meet.
 If you know exactly what you’re going to say and how you’re going to say it, it will be even easier to connect with recruiters and get the most from the job fair.

 - Polish your resume and consider having business cards made up.
 Think about what you’ll bring with you, what you’ll wear, and which companies you plan to target.

 - Ask questions about everything from the skills they value to their organization’s company culture.

 - Be prepared to describe your career, skills, and goals in 30 seconds or less.